gidoo9933/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This is my second repository as a full-stack engineer at Alx
+This repository contains programmes written for the system engineering and devops at Alx.
+Bash scripts were written during the programme.